Improving SRTD Testing

 SRTD Testing

 An SRTD test begins with a sine sweep across a broad frequency range.
-The results are analyzed for transmissibility between the control and response data; the peaks in transmissibility identify resonance frequencies; a product experiences the most fatigue when exposed to its natural resonance.
-The dwell portion of the test can then be initiated, with the shaker frequency controlled to stay on a selected resonance until the product fails.
-A pre-established threshold of time or number of cycles to product failure determines whether or not the test is successful.
+The engineer analyzes the transmissibility between the control and response data.
+The peaks in transmissibility identify resonance frequencies, and a product experiences the most fatigue when exposed to its natural resonance.

 Resonance Phase and Frequency

-Resonance Tracking Methods
+SRTD Tracking Methods

 Phase Tracking